BlackRock spreads iShares custody work across Wall Street

 Regelman said he was optimistic BNY Mellon would become a service provider for a substantial portion of the iShares’ European business to be awarded next year.
 That business, he said, has higher margins than the U.S. work.

-"We already have a proposal in, but they have to make a formal decision," he said, adding that he expected BlackRock to add fewer partners in Europe than it did in the United States.
+"We already have a proposal in," he said, adding that he expected BlackRock to add fewer partners in Europe than it did in the United States.

 ((paritosh.bansal@thomsonreuters.com;))